English Teaching Job In China, Guangzhou

 Head English Teacher Explains His Background

-He then explained how he has full work rights in China.
+The Head English Teacher then explained how he has full work rights in China.

 I said, “That is cool.”